iferres/pagoo/index.md

     .sequences: DNAStringSet
     version: package_version, numeric_version
 ```
 You can see that basically there are public and private fields/methods.
 In private, all raw data is stored.
 You will not have easy access to it.
 Instead, you will be able to access public functions and active bindings.
 Active bindings are functions that behave as it were variables, in this case they are querying private information and returning it to the user in a convenient way.
-Public methods
+Public methods only "see" active bindings, so their results depends on the state of the pangenome object.
+For instance, some organisms can be hidden from the dataset, or thresholds can be set actively, changing the results retrieved by the public methods.

 ### Pangenome reconstruction